Conditionally Guaranteed Admission to the University's Professional Schools

 Pre-Professional Scholars Program in Dentistry

 Each year, approximately 10 exceptionally well-qualified high school seniors who plan to pursue careers in dentistry are offered places in the Pre-Professional Scholars Program in Dentistry.
-This program requires eight years: four years of successful undergraduate study and four years at the School of Dental Medicine.
+This program requires seven years: three years of successful undergraduate study and four years at the School of Dental Medicine.

 |CHEM 105||Principles of Chemistry I||3|